brianmcmillan/makefile_analytics_project/README.md

 - Updates the `pip` packages defined in the `requirements_base.txt:` task.
 - Updates the documentation of the project.

-One important thing to note is that the instalation of the `pip` packages is managed through the `init_project` makefile and the `config/python/requirements_base.txt:` target.
-Do not edit the `requirements.txt` file directly.
-Another thing to note is that the software versions are explicitely set.
+One important thing to note is that the installation of the `pip` packages is managed through the `init_project` makefile and the `config/python/requirements_base.txt:` target. **Do not edit** the `requirements.txt` file directly.
+Another thing to note is that the software versions are explicitly set.
 This will minimize the likelihood that you will have conflicting versions of the packages at the time they were defined.
 Periodically, you will want to upgrade the packages and add new ones and that should also be done through the makefile target.

 **requirements_base.txt:**
 ```text